daos-stack/daos/docs/admin/pool_operations.md

 This property defines the default erasure code cell size inherited to DAOS containers.
 The EC cell size can be between 1kiB and 1GiB, although it should typically be set to a value between 32kiB and 1MiB.
 The default in DAOS 2.0 was 1MiB.
-The default in DAOS 2.2 is 64 kiB.
+The default in DAOS 2.2 is 64kiB.
 When setting this property, the cell size can be specified in Bytes (as a number with no suffix), with a base-10 suffix like `k` or `MB`, or with a base-2 suffix like `ki` or `MiB`.